ChasBowman/plugin-outbound-sms/README.md

    * REACT_APP_DEFAULT_TWILIO_NUMBER: The default Twilio Number to be used for sending sms messages, in E.164 format.

   **Note**: Remember that both .env.development and .env.production is for front-end use so do not add any type of key/secret variable to them.
 When developing, the .env.development is used while the .env.production is used when building and deploying the plugin.
 Also, just variables starting with the name *REACT_APP_* will work.

+  **Note** This Plugin is setup to allow the customer to override the From phone number.
+For production deployments, consider how to set the phone number.
+Each phone number will need a Flex Flow.
+Consider using a list in the ENV variables, pulling the numbers from TaskRouter or Sync.

 ### Installing dependencies
 Open terminal and navigate to the plugin directory, install the dependencies by running